 This article was originally published and featured on episerver.com.

-When Ektron merged with Episerver in 2015, many Ektron CMS customers, like Wisconsin Housing and Economic Development Authority (WHEDA), had just purchased the platform and were asking themselves, “Now what?”.
+When Ektron merged with Episerver (now Optimizely) in 2015, many Ektron CMS customers, like Wisconsin Housing and Economic Development Authority (WHEDA), had just purchased the platform and were asking themselves, “Now what?”.

 Episerver diligently picked the best of Ektron to fold into its own portfolio but, to this day, continues to maintain and update Ektron for customers to continue to enjoy.
 Now that Episerver has evolved into so much more, what should current Ektron customers be thinking about next?